Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Dispatcher/README.md

 There is no error or exception if an event is not caught by any component.

-Despite the soft-typing, this emulator is quite safe due to multiple validators.
+Despite the soft-typing, these emulators are quite safe due to multiple validators.

 Have fun.